shaharv/docs/wiki/Monorepo.md

 ## Steps towards Monorepo

 - **Define ownership**
-  * A mono-repo might require full time maintainance, or at least "on-call" duty to handle any issue that rises.
+  * A mono-repo might require full time maintenance, or at least "on-call" duty to handle any issue that rises.
   * The ownership for build, CI and test infra per component must be clearly defined.

 - **Component testing coverage**